gamesbook/protograf/docs/source/customised_shapes.rst

             fill="gold")

-      All examples share a common small circle, or ``Dot`` drawn at their centroid.
+      All examples share a common small circle, or ``Dot`` drawn at their centroid via the *centre_shapes* property.

+      The top example shows perbii constructed in all directions for a equilateral Triangle.

-      The middle example, shows how all three *perbii* for an equilateral triangle can be constructed.
+      The middle example shows perbii constructed in all directions for a isosceles Triangle.

+      The lower example shows perbii constructed in all directions for a irregular Triangle.

 ===== ======